buildbot/buildbot/master/docs/manual/configuration/steps/common.rst

 ``hideStepIf``
     A step can be optionally hidden from the waterfall and build details web pages.
-    To do this, set the step's ``hideStepIf`` to a boolean value, or to a function that takes two parameters -- the results and the :class:`BuildStep` -- and returns a boolean value.
+    To do this, set the step's ``hideStepIf`` to a boolean value, or a function that takes two parameters (the results and the :class:`BuildStep`) and returns a boolean value.
-    Steps are always shown while they execute, however after the step has finished, this parameter is evaluated (if a function) and if the value is True, the step is hidden.
+    Steps are always shown while they execute; however, after the step has finished, this parameter is evaluated (if it's a function), and if the value is true, the step is hidden.
     For example, in order to hide the step if the step has been skipped:

     .. code-block:: python